charliejeynes/food_standard_agency/README.md

 ### Custom bar plotting functions

-[custom_barplots] is the main function that plots the data that is parsed when the function is called.
+`custom_barplots` is the main function that plots the data that is parsed when the function is called.
 The output is horizontal barplots that indicate the confidence intervals (variation in the data) and the mean percentage values.
+It calls the dictionary to input the relevant question and answer names in the axis labels and the legend.

 ### Exploratory Data Analysis

-Principal Component Analysis (PCA)
+Principal Component Analysis (PCA) was used to explore the raw data in order to understand generic patterns when inputing all the data from F&Y.

 ### Demographic Analysis and Visualization